felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 Products in the `products` array of a HubRise catalog can have several skus.
 This notion of products/skus is not supported on Just Eat.
 Every sku is mapped to an individual product on Just Eat.
 For more information about products in HubRise, see the [Products](/developers/api/catalog-management/#products) section of our API documentation.

+Emojis are not supported in Just Eat.
+If you use emojis in your HubRise catalog, they will be removed when pushed to Just Eat.

 For every `sku` object in a product, Just Eat Flyt Bridge pushes the following information into Just Eat:

 - `ref`: The ref of the sku, which will be passed along in orders